nucypher/nucypher/docs/source/architecture/upgradeable_proxy_contracts.md

 # Nucypher's Approaches to Upgradeable Contracts

 Smart contracts in Ethereum are not really changeable.
-Even if it can be deleted - the contract still exists in blockchain after `selfdestruct`, and only the storage cleared.
+Even if a contract can be deleted, it still exists in the blockchain after `selfdestruct`, and only the storage is cleared.
 In order to fix bugs and provide upgrade logic it is possible to change the contract (address) and save the original contract's storage values.

 ## Approach A

-One simple way to achieve this is to create new contract, copy the original storage values to the new contract, then self-destruct (mark as deleted) the old contract.
+One simple way to achieve this is to create a new contract, copy the original storage values to the new contract, then self-destruct (mark as deleted) the old contract.
 When this happens, the client changes the address used for a requested contract.

 *Note: (There will be two deployed versions of the contract during storage migration)*